Az-Net/Az-Net/README.md

 -Basic [OPSEC](https://en.wikipedia.org/wiki/Operations_security)
 -[Important Words We Use & How We Define them](https://github.com/Az-Net/Az-Net/tree/main/Definitions)
 \
 This is a list of our matrix [Rooms](https://github.com/Az-Net/Az-Net/blob/main/Matrix/Rooms.md) and their topic of discussion.
 \
+We run a [Modded Minecraft Server](https://github.com/Az-Neter/AzNet-CRAFT) for our community!
+Anyone is welcome to play as long as they follow the rules provided with the modpack.
+The server is maintained by [donations](https://github.com/Az-Neter/Az-Neter/blob/main/README.md) from members.
+Active until: Nov.'23
+\
 \
 \